Vohibinany (district)

 Brickaville District is an administrative district in Atsinanana Region, Madagascar; also known as Ampasimanolotra and Vohibinany.
 Brickaville is located along Route nationale 2 (RN 2), 105 km south of Toamasina (the primary seaport of the country) and 220 km east of Antananarivo (the capital).
 It is also situated alongside the Rianila river.
 It is a railway station on the Antananarivo - East Coast line.
 Its main industries revolve around sugar.
+The district has an estimated population in 2020 was 218,727.

 Communes

 The district is further divided into 17 communes; which are further sub-divided into 180 villages (fokontany):